 Cyclists who have taken part have been inspired by the children and families they met along the way at our three hospices, together with the care team and family members that take part too - and it is this that makes the Ride for Precious Lives a truly unique cycle event and a must do on any cyclist’s calendar.

-Celebrating 10 years of Ride for Precious Lives
+- Bespoke Ride for Precious Lives cycling jersey

 There are limited availability single occupancy rooms available for a supplement of £40.00.
 All other rooms are twin/triple share.
 If you would like to share a room with someone you know you can enter their name on the registration form when you apply.
 Otherwise we will allocate your room with another participant.